mattimaier/bnote/BlueNote-Releases/BlueNote/Patches/patch231/readme.txt

-# PATCH for BlueNote
+# PATCH for BNote
-# BlueNote Version 2
+# BNote Version 2
-# Patch Version: 2
+# Patch Version: 3.1

 # How to install patch?